Case Study: Third-Party Risk Management

 The information shared from the banks to regulators is limited to cyber-incidents following regulatory reporting regulations.
 The bank-regulator information sharing is essential because:

 Different authorities develop the reporting requirements for different reasons depending on the mandate, such as consumer protection.
-In almost all jurisdictions, reporting of cyber incidents to regulators is mandatory with different levels of requirements and applications.
+In almost all jurisdictions, reporting cyber incidents to regulators is mandatory, with different levels of requirements and applications.
 For instance, all the European Union’s regulated entities must report the cyber incident to the competent authorities.

-The scopes and perimeters of the reporting depend on the type of authority (such as national security) and their mandate (such as banking supervision), sectors involved, and the geographical range (such as national level).
+The scopes and perimeters of reporting depend on the type of authority (such as national security) and their mandate (such as banking supervision), the sectors involved, and the geographical range (such as national level).
 While some supervisors concentrate on the already occurred incidents, some require continuous monitoring and tracking of the potential cyber-threat because many institutions might delay reporting the incidents since they want to protect their reputation.

 The regulators with an established regulator-bank mechanism publicly share the information through informal channels such as sharing platforms and meetings.
 However, when the regulator has non-public information, then the information is shared with appropriate participants through informal means.
 The confidentiality and anonymity of the affected organizations are maintained.
 Hence, the confidence and trust of the regulators are also maintained.

 There is no full assurance that the cyber resilience of an entity will serve it purposefully.
 The regulators experience this drawback concerning financial institutions and financial institutions concerning third-party service providers.
-Excessive use of the third-party providers proves to be a challenge to both jurisdictions and the regulated entities to have a clear view of the established controls and the level of the risk.
+Excessive use of third-party providers proves to be a challenge to both jurisdictions and regulated entities to have a clear view of the established controls and the level of the risk.

-Third-parties are taken as follows to establish a clear understanding of the practices associated with cyber-resilience,
+Third parties are taken as follows to establish a clear understanding of the practices associated with cyber-resilience:

 Regulators may also require the institutions to enforce a contractual framework, where they should define the generic rights, obligations, roles, and responsibilities of the institution and the service provider.